ris-tlp/Ant-Detection/README.md

   2. i.
 If you're using a Python IDE, then just open the script and run it.

      ii.
-If you don't have an IDE, open your terminal and navigate to the directory (~/Ant-Detection) and type out: python script.py
+If you don't have an IDE, open your terminal and navigate to the directory (~/Ant-Detection) and type out:
+     "python script.py".
-     If you get an error similar to "no module named numpy/cv2", then try python3 script.py
+     If you get an error similar to "no module cv2", then try "python3 script.py"
   3. To exit, press any key.